 As an imagined fraternity of 1.8 billion people, it is natural for members to feel outraged by their sense of humiliation at the hands of coreligionists.
 But this is all the more reason to ponder why they ever thought that they would be different to other ‘fraternities’?
 Muslims have never formed a special ‘fraternity’ of unrelated peoples were its individual members have been treated as absolute ‘equals’.

 To think or argue otherwise, is to be suffering from the delusions of the ‘Muslim-Ummah’ syndrome.
-Its roots are buried deep in a political belief system masquerading as a religious instinct without the hallmarks of a genuine religious or devotional experience.
+This false consciousness is the product of a political belief system masquerading as a religious instinct without the hallmarks of a genuine religious or devotional experience.
 It is the net-product of the modern world, and not the ancient world from which Islam has its origin amidst a myriad of overlapping identities.
-The Muslim-Ummah syndrome is not rooted in the spirituality of ancient Islam, but in the tribalism of a modern but flawed identity.
+The Muslim-Ummah syndrome is not rooted in the spirituality of ancient Islam, but in the tribalism of a modern kind of identitarianism

-In the specific case of Pakistanis and their 20th century cleavage from non-Muslim Indians, essentially diverse peoples with whom they still share huge commonalities, they were sold a lie about their past, identity and corresponding social and political priorities.
-The political actors behind the creation of Pakistan, according to some historians, was a threat that was accidentally realised.
-Pakistan was the posturing of Muslims with ‘urban’ roots in North India demanding a separate space for themselves as a guarantee that they would not be out-jobed by their Hindu peers, from the same social and ethnic backgrounds, competing for the same jobs.
-These Muslims were a minority.
-The Hindus were a majority.
-They felt insecure and demanded a safe space for themselves.
+In the specific case of Pakistanis and their 20th century cleavage from Indians of non-Muslim persuasion, essentially diverse peoples with whom ethnically-diverse Pakistanis continue to share huge commonalities, they were collectively sold a lie about their “past”, “identity” and corresponding social and political priorities.
+The political actors behind the creation of Pakistan, according to some historians, deployed the idea of Pakistan as a political threat to their opponents that eventually was realised.
+The idea of “Pakistan” was the posturing of Muslims with ‘urban’ roots in North India, where they were a minority, a not so incidental point if you understand this history, demanding a separate electoral space for themselves as a guarantee of not being dominated by Hindus.
+Originally, of modest non-landed backgrounds, they did not want to be out-jobed by their Hindu peers, who more or less came from the same social and ethnic strata as them, but were competing for the same jobs.
+On account of their minority status among people who were becoming increasingly confident of their own future, these “Muslims” felt insecure and demanded a safe space for themselves.

-For Pakistanis in the Diaspora trying to make sense of their Islamic ‘identity’ has meant assuming superficially a ‘Muslim-Identity’ persona wedded increasingly to the contours of an austere interpretation of prescriptive Islam that needs Saudi-petrol dollars to project itself on countless Muslim societies.
-This isn’t by choice but because of the ubiquitous reach of the Saudi Ministry for Religious Affairs that has been pumping out billions of dollars worth of “true Islam” since the 1970s that owes its existence and sustenance to the Saudi State fearful of its regional rival, Shia Iran.
+For an increasing number of Pakistanis, as they navigate their multiple ‘identities’, this has meant assuming superficially a ‘Muslim-Identity’ persona wedded to an austere form of prescriptive Islam that needs Saudi-petrol dollars to project itself on countless Muslim societies.
+This isn’t by choice, but because of the ubiquitous reach of the Saudi Ministry for Religious Affairs which has been pumping out billions of dollars worth of “authentic Islam” since the 1970s.
+This particular largess owes its religious piety to the Saudi Monarchy’s fear of its regional rival, Shia Iran – I shall explain this cleavage in due course.

-One severe handicap that comes with such a mindset is that those embodying such an outlook no longer understand ‘victimhood’ when the perpetrators are their ‘co-religionists’.
-Trivial as some may consider the Saudi/Pakistan marriage-ban because of their ‘excluded’ nationalities, it is a good starting point to analyse the nature of inequality in the Muslim world.
-To be able to compartmentalise ‘injustices’ and ‘inequalities’ in the Muslim World between ordinary Muslims, we need to first understand the nature of Muslim societies.
+One severe handicap that comes with such a mindset is that those embodying such an identity no longer understand ‘victimhood’ when the perpetrators are their ‘co-religionists’ – (fellow tribe members).
+Trivial as some may consider the Saudi-Pakistan marriage ban because other Muslim nationalities were excluded from the ban, it is a good starting point to analyse the nature of inequality in the Muslim world.
+To be able to compartmentalise ‘injustices’ and ‘inequalities’ in the Muslim World between ordinary Muslims of different nationalities, we need to understand the ubiquitous levels of inequality in Muslim societies.

 This would mean that, for instance, although some ‘Pakistanis’ genuinely feel aggrieved at their undignified treatment at the hands of, say, their ‘Arab’ coreligionists they are callously indifferent to the same level of discrimination that exists in Pakistan.
 By the standard of any international development barometer Pakistan is not the bastion of religious, social and political egalitarianism.
 Since its founding, it never has been and I doubt this is going to change anytime soon.
 One can extrapolate this ‘norm’ to include entire swathes of the Muslim world.

-The fact that some Pakistanis feel sufficiently aggrieved to actually voice their public humiliation at the marriage-ban is because of the importance they accord to Saudi Arabia for reasons already cited.
+As I’ve said, the Pakistanis who feel sufficiently aggrieved to actually voice their public humiliation at the marriage-ban is because of the importance they accord to Saudi Arabia – the birthplace of Islam, and by that I mean a singular unchanging form of Islam.
 Saudi Arabia is thus conflated with Islam’s actual heritage on account of a projected Arab identity that connects Saudi Arabia with the Arab Prophet who preached from Mecca and Medina.

 Being ‘Arab’ in this sense has no connection with the purveyors of an ‘Arab’ ethno-national identity though.
 Rather, it is the impulse to locate in the vagaries of an Arab ‘past’ a much older but primordial seed that is somehow linked with the emergence of Islam as a universal faith.
-The interconnection between imagining ‘Arabness’ in this sense is rooted in the idea of making visible one’s faith and so young Muslims in Pakistan and particularly more so in the diaspora feel a strong urge to dress like ‘Arabs’ – in its vague conventional nomenclature – in the mistaken belief that they are emulating the Prophet of Islam, the ‘Arabian’ or ‘Arab’ Apostle sent to the world.
+The interconnection between imagining ‘Arabness’ in this sense is rooted in the idea of making visible one’s faith and so young Muslims in Pakistan and particularly more so in the diaspora feel a strong urge to dress like ‘Arabs’ in the mistaken belief that they are emulating the Prophet of Islam, the ‘Arabian’ or ‘Arab’ Apostle sent to the world.

 Prejudice aside, history teaches us something altogether different.